AnnaSibirtseva/AnnaSibirtseva/README.md

 💻 Working on new Peergrade.

-📚 Learning proofs for a colloquium on linear algebra.
+📚 Learning proofs for linear algebra colloquium.

 ### Contacts:
 ⭐️ Telegram: @back_soon